tidymodels/parsnip/man/rmd/auto_ml_h2o.md

 - `max_runtime_secs` and `max_models`: controls the maximum running time and number of models to build in the automatic process.

 - `exclude_algos` and `include_algos`: a character vector indicating the excluded or included algorithms during model building.
 To see a full list of supported models, see the details section in [h2o::h2o.automl()].

+- `validation`: An integer between 0 and 1 specifying the _proportion_ of training data reserved as validation set.
+This is used by h2o for performance assessment and potential early stopping.
+For

 ## Translation from parsnip to the original package (regression)